 Mineral Oil Tax on heavy oil (diesel) used for private pleasure navigation

-This is relevant to all owners of diesel-propelled craft that are used for private pleasure navigation.
+This is relevant to all owners of diesel-propelled craft which are used for private pleasure navigation.
 This includes owners who hire out craft and people who hire them for that purpose.

-The law regarding the use of MGO for private pleasure navigation will change on 1 January 2020.
-From this date, the use of MGO will be prohibited and private pleasure craft owners should only purchase and use auto diesel as fuel for private pleasure navigation.
+The law regarding the use of MGO for private pleasure navigation changed on 1 January 2020.
+From this date, the use of MGO was prohibited and private pleasure craft owners can only purchase and use auto diesel as fuel for private pleasure navigation.

 The background to this change is a ruling (C-504/17) made by the Court of Justice of the European Union (CJEU).
-In October 2018 the CJEU found that Ireland’s current arrangements breached both the Energy Tax Directive and the Fuel Marking Directive.
-As a result, amendments to excise law have been introduced in Finance Bill 2019.
+In October 2018, the CJEU found that Ireland’s arrangements breached both the Energy Tax Directive and the Fuel Marking Directive.
+Amendments to excise law to address this were introduced in Finance Act 2019.